jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

 I enabled some basic `netfilter` modules in the kernel.
 Enough so that I could do some basic `NAT` routing

-The first thing is to enable packet forwarding on the `Duovero`
+The first thing is to enable packet forwarding in the kernel

     root@duovero:~# sysctl -w net.ipv4.ip_forward=1